 The Hawes Scholar Award is given to top second-year MBA students.
-Criteria for the award includes academic excellence, leadership maturity, a proven commitment to ethics and values, and a demonstrated devotion to the mission of the Marriott School of Management.
-This designation follows students as they leave the BYU MBA.
-Hawes Scholars receive a grant of $15,000.
+Criteria for the award includes academic excellence, leadership maturity, a proven commitment to ethics and values, and a demonstrated devotion to the mission of the Marriott School of Business.
+This designation follows students as they leave the BYU Marriott MBA program.
+Hawes Scholars receive a grant of $10,000.
 Rodney J. Hawes and his wife, Beverly, sponsor these awards.
 All MBA students are automatically considered for this award; no application is necessary.

-The spouses of the Marriott School National Advisory Council members sponsor the Single-Parent Scholarship.
+The spouses of BYU Marriott’s National Advisory Council members sponsor the Single-Parent Scholarship.
 This unique scholarship is designed to assist single parents in gaining an advanced degree.
 In order to be considered for this scholarship, the following conditions must be met: